keplerlab/iplogger/README.md

 **For Linux:** Add to crontab `*/5 * * * * <iplogger path> >> <log file>`

 **For Windows:** Add to Scheduler

+# License

+keplerlab projects typically use the MIT licenses for code.
+See specific projects to understand the license used.